 Driving with overinflated tires can be just as dangerous as underinflated.
 Maintain proper tire pressures to prolong their life and remain safe.

 If there are dips in the tread or you see some smooth spots randomly on the tire, there could be an issue with the suspension.
-Either a part is bent or worn out.
+A part is either bent or worn out.

 It’s possible that you recently hit a pothole or curb that caused damage.
 By replacing the parts, you might be able to avoid further issues.